Acro/flat-transform/README.md

 This library's goal is to transform this flat relation into a structured object simply by declaring the output structure with matching property names of the original relation.

 ## API

-### transform(rules, original, preserve_original = false)
+### transform.filter(rules, original)
 Transforms original object into the new one, which is defined by rules.
-Optionaly it can ommit original fields in the new object by setting `preserve_original` parameter.
+It ommits original fields (the ones not in the rules object) in the new object.

+### transform.preserve(rules, original)
+Transforms original object into the new one, which is defined by rules.
+It preserves original fields (the ones not in the rules object) in the new object.

 ## Example